-Project work is mandatory .
-Viva-voce related to Project work shall be one of the criteria for Project Work evaluation.
+Project work is mandatory.
+Viva-voce shall be one of the criteria for the evaluation of the Project Work.

-All students have to submit a Project Report/Dissertation in the prescribed structure and format as a part of the Project Work undertaken as per the stipulations.
+All students have to submit a Project Report/Dissertation in the prescribed structure andformat as part of the Project Work undertaken as per the stipulations.

 There shall be External and Internal evaluation for Project Work and these shall be combined in the proportion of 4:1.
-External Comprehensive Viva-voce is mandatory but internal is optional.
+External Comprehensive Viva-voce is mandatory but internal evaluation is optional.

-For a pass in Project Work, a student has to secure a minimum of P Grade in External and Internal examination combined.
-If the students could not secure minimum P Grade in the Project work, they will be treated as failed in that attempt and the students may be allowed to rework and resubmit the same in accordance with the University exam stipulations.
+For a pass in Project Work, a student has to secure a minimum of P Grade in External and Internal examinations combined.
+If the students could not secure minimum P Grade in the Project work, they will be treated as failed in that attempt and the students may be allowed to rework and resubmit the same in accordance with the University examination stipulations.
 There shall be no improvement chance for Project Work.

-The External and Internal evaluation of the Project Work shall be done based on the following criteria and weightages as detailed below :
+The External and Internal evaluation of the Project Work shall be done on the basis of the following criteria and weightages as detailed below :